-Caffeine makes the heart react as it would if you were in a real life-or-death, stressful, flight-or-fight situation.81 What actually happens is that caffeine acutely raises blood pressure by raising circulating concentrations of the stress mediators epinephrine and norepinephrine.
-In addition, caffeine increases arterial stiffness and inhibits the relaxation of blood vessels.82 The impact of caffeine consumption on blood pressure is dose dependant - the more caffeine you consume, the more your blood pressure increases.83
+Caffeine makes the heart react as it would if you were in a real lifeor-death, stressful, flight-or-fight situation.
+What actually happens is that caffeine acutely raises blood pressure by raising circulating concentrations of the stress mediators epinephrine and norepinephrine.
+In addition caffeine increases arterial stiffness and inhibits the relaxation of blood vessels.
+The impact of caffeine consumption on blood pressure is dose dependant; the more caffeine you consume, the higher your blood pressure increases.

-Chocolate contains caffeine as well as other similar vasoactive substances such as theobromine.84 Some have crafted studies (which lack any disclaimer to industry involvement, funding, or researcher bias) designed to give chocolate apparent positive effects on high blood pressure.85 But in studies of real people eating chocolate available from stores it does not lower blood pressure, it only tends to encourage eating between meals and weight gain.86
+Chocolate contains caffeine as well as other similar vasoactive substances such as theobromine.
+Some have crafted studies (which lack any disclaimer to industry involvement, funding or researcher bias) designed to give chocolate apparent positive effects on high blood pressure.
+So But in studies of real people eating chocolate available from stores it does not lower blood pressure, it only tends to encourage eating between meals and weight gain.
+So

 The nicotine in tobacco is also a vasoconstrictor and pressor-a substance which raises blood pressure.
-Non-smokers have 12% lower risk of developing hypertension than smokers.87 chemicals such as formaldehyde and acetaldehyde, which are found in building materials and cigarette smoke, increase hypertension, tightening blood vessels and increasing the amount of blood the heart pumps.89
+Non-smokers have 12% lower risk of developing hypertension than smokers.